tlake/static-site/src/content/blog/enabling-hsts-for-nginx-and-traefik.md

 The HSTS headers were new to me, though.
 It took a few hours, but here's a summary of what ended up working for me.

+**EDIT:** In a previous version of this post, I had been adding the STS headers to both the NginX container's labels as well as in the NginX config file's `location /` block.
+I did this because after writing the container's middleware labels, my browsers still refused to connect to NginX, and [this HSTS header analyzer tool](https://geekflare.com/tools/hsts-test) still told me that the headers were missing.
+I thought that perhaps servers behind Traefik also needed to configure these headers, so I added them to NginX as well, and then the site resolved properly.
+However, I was an idiot - although I had written the correct middleware labels, I _hadn't_ associated the middleware with the container's Traefik router, so those headers weren't being applied at all.
+After I correctly connected the HSTS middleware to the router, I was able to omit the HSTS configuration from the NginX file and the site was still HSTS compliant.

 ## Traefik Labels on the NginX Container's Compose File

 ```yaml